Spanish Summer Reading

 Then, write in Spanish:

-- a list of at least ten words or phrases drawn from each text that, to you, capture its essence
+- Words or phrases drawn from each text that, to you, capture its essence

-Compile this assignment into a single document, ready to turn in the first day of class.
-It will not be graded.
+Compile your work into a single document, which you’ll submit electronically the first day of class.
+It will not be graded; it will be your first contribution to class discussion.

-We expect this work to be your own, to provide us with a sense of your initial reading comprehension so we can best support you from the start.
-Don’t seek an English translation nor any other help.
+We expect this work to be your own, so we can get to know you and best support you from the start.
+We ask that you don’t seek English translations of the texts, nor any help during this process.

 Text: “La niña fea” by Ana María Matute